benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 {% highlight php %}
 // I want to add some new Custom Post Types called Kittens, but I want to use the existing data from Cats.
 $kittens = get_posts(array(
-  'post_type'   => 'cat',
+  'numberposts' => -1, // this defaults to ten, but I want all of them 'post_type'   => 'cat',
   'post_status' => 'publish',
   'meta_key'    => 'baby',